fiduh/k8s/eksctl/README.md

 #### [Create an AWS IngressClass to configure an Application Load Balancer](https://docs.aws.amazon.com/eks/latest/userguide/auto-configure-alb.html)

-#### Recommended when using auto mode, because the AWS VPC CNI is baked in as a systemd process.
+#### Recommended when using auto mode, because the AWS VPC CNI is baked in as a system process.

 > [!IMPORTANT]
 > Only when using Auto mode